Coined Cuisine

 • Turn off the heat and remove the Bay leaf.

-• Fluff rice to combine all ingredients.
+Fluff rice once more to combine all ingredients.
 Enjoy!

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.